10 Poldark inspired things to do

 Cycle the Mineral Tramways network of multi-use trails and see physical evidence of how the region was shaped by mining.
 Covering 37.5 miles, many of the trails on the network closely follow the tramway and railway routes once used to transport ore and vital supplies to and from the tin and copper mines to ports such as Devoran and Portreath.
 The trails are great for all ages and cycle hire is available at various points.

 For serious cyclists Cornish Cycle Tours has created The Poldark Tour, a circular route covering 177 miles.
 It takes in a number of Poldark locations and is designed as a self-guided, eight-day excursion.

 As though it has been frozen in time, Charlestown with its historic port and characterful cottages, was a readymade film set for the Poldark production team.
 Imagine yourself as an extra by popping along for a wander and undercover the area’s smuggling past at the Shipwreck and Heritage Centre.
-It has recently teamed up with the Historic Port of Charlestown to open The Phoenix, an authentic 17th Century tall ship, to visitors.
+The Historic Port of Charlestown is now open to the publicand if you are lucky there will be a tall ship to explore.
 Step aboard for a taste of the golden age of sail and once back on dry land solve clues on a 1.5 mile self-guided treasure hunt from Treasure Trails.
 As you discover hidden corners of this famous port you’ll learn fascinating facts along the way and may even find some of your own buried treasure.

 Follow in Ross Poldark’s footsteps by becoming the latest inmate at Bodmin Jail which housed prisoners for nearly 150 years until 1927 and is home to the only working execution pit in the UK.
 Now a visitor attraction it offers fascinating tours which go deep into the dank cell where Ross awaited his fate for charges ranging from inciting a riot, theft, striking a custom’s officer and wrecking.